1971 Pontiac Mid-Size Car Facts, Figures, and Specifications

 1971 – Low Compression Engines Change the Brand

-The revisions to Pontiac mid-size cars included new model names, and new series designations.
-The 455 CID V-8 became the primary performance engine.
+Redesigned grilles and a reworked GTO nose and hood were key styling features.
+Engine choices were narrowed.
+The other revisions to Pontiac mid-size cars included new model names, and new series designations.
+The 455 CID V-8 became the primary performance engine due to GM mandated lower compression ratios.

 1971 Pontiac Mid-Size Car Resources